-In fact in NSW, the only way to avoid a conviction if you are guilty of a criminal offence is if you get what’s known as a ‘section 10’ order; whereby you are guilty but the Magistrate exercises his or her discretion not to convict or fine you.
+In fact in NSW, the only way to avoid a conviction if you are guilty of a criminal offence is if you get what’s known as a ‘section 10 dismissal or conditional release order’; whereby you are guilty but the Magistrate exercises his or her discretion not to convict or fine you.

 While Mr Miles denies being approached for the role, the reports have roused anger within the legal profession.

 Some of Mr Miles’ colleagues at the bar have voiced concerns that the appointment would be inappropriate and suggestive of a pattern of partisanship within the Newman government, with some stating that it shows the Premier is simply giving ‘jobs to the boys.’

 In Queensland, the role of appointing magistrates rests with the Governor-in-Council.